Skip to content

 - apt-get -y install git

-If any command in the before_script block fails, then:
+If any command declared in the before_script block finishes with an error, then:

 • all commands in the scripts block will be skipped

-• jobs in the after_scripts block will be executed
+• jobs from the after_scripts block will be executed

 after_script

-The after_script keyword allows you to specify commands to be executed after the main job commands.
+The after_script/after_scripts keyword allows you to specify commands that will be executed after the main commands of the job finish.

-• If after_script is defined globally, the specified commands will be executed after each job, regardless of its status.
+• If after_script is defined at the global level, the specified commands will be executed after each job, regardless of its status.

 • If after_script is defined inside a specific job, the commands will be executed only after that job.

 Keyword type: Job keyword.
-Can also be used as a global keyword.
+Can be used as a global keyword.

 Example: